Elementary School Programs

 The APAAS, Alternative Program for Academically Advanced Students, is an elementary school program option for students in 4th through 6th grades.
 The program is designed to meet the needs of a unique population of highly intellectual learners who consistently prefer creative outlets to demonstrate their understanding of content.
 Students successful in the program are individuals who have an innately high level of curiosity, think outside the parameters of conventional ideas, and are motivated by complex, open-ended options.
 The program is constructed for students who independently handle high-level assignments, collaborate with others, and have a strong foundation in math and reading, and can express ideas in writing.
 A student does not need to be GATE-identified to participate in APAAS.

-Please see: Overview of IUSD Program Model
+Please see: Overview of IUSD Advanced Learning Program Model

 1. How can I obtain more information about the program?